 The Superintendent will make decisions about school closings, late starts, or early releases as early in the day as possible in event of hazardous weather, epidemics, or other emergencies which threaten the safety or health of students or staff members.
-The school closure, late start, or early release will be communicated to staff, students, families, and the school community via designated broadcast media, local authorities, Instant Alert, e-mail, and/or district or school building websites.
+The school closure, late start, or early release will be communicated to staff, students, families, and the school community via designated broadcast media, local authorities, automated phone call, e-mail, and/or district or school building websites.

 If Administration and Transportation staff decide that a late start is called for, buses will still be available to transport children, just two hours later than their usual time.
 If the weather turns drastically worse during the school day, parents could be notified of an early release.
 Buses would again be available for transporting students, and families would be notified at all contact numbers and email addresses.